Introduction: What Makes a Dog Breed Rare?

 Origin | Mexico |

 The breed’s name is derived from the Aztec god, Xolotl, and the word itzcuintli, which stands for dog.
-The AKC recognized the breed in 2011 as the Mexican Hairless.
+The AKC recognized this breed in 2011 as the Mexican Hairless.
 Throughout history, the Xoloitzcuintli was developed for companionship, although the Aztec, Mayan, and Toltec people might have used them for other purposes, as well.

 Xoloitzcuintlis are extremely sensitive to heat and cold and are primarily indoor dogs.
 They are also prone to skin lacerations, especially in the heat, and need skin lotions and sunscreen to keep their skin healthy.
 They sweat through their skin, unlike other dogs, and therefore, do not pant as much as other dogs.